microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/vmware_scaled_powercli_linux/_index.md

 # Scaled Onboarding VMware vSphere Linux VMs to Azure Arc

-The following README will guide you on how to use the provided [VMware PowerCLI](https://code.vmware.com/web/dp/tool/vmware-powercli/) script so you can perform an automated scaled deployment of the "Azure Arc Connected Machine Agent" in multiple VMware vSphere virtual machines and as a result, onboarding these VMs as an Azure Arc enabled Servers.
+The following README will guide you on how to use the provided [VMware PowerCLI](https://code.vmware.com/web/dp/tool/vmware-powercli/) script so you can perform an automated scaled deployment of the "Azure Arc Connected Machine Agent" in multiple VMware vSphere virtual machines and as a result, onboarding these VMs as an Azure Arc enabled servers.

 This guide assumes you already have an exiting inventory of VMware Virtual Machines and will leverage the PowerCLI PowerShell module to automate the onboarding process of the VMs to Azure Arc.